Crny/LaraCaptcha/readme.md

 # LaraCaptcha Bundle
-LaraCaptcha is a bundle for the Laravel framework.
+LaraCaptcha is a captcha bundle for the Laravel framework.
 It does not require any external dependencies and is easy to use.

 ## Installation